aandaleon/SQL-Simplifier/db/README.txt

-This file contains two .db files from predictdb.org that can be used as example data for running the wrapper.
+This file contains two .db files from predictdb.org and a list of gene names that can be used as example data for running the wrapper.